samyhaff/el-pipeline/docs/LELA.md

 ### Web App with LELA

 1. Start the web app: `python app.py`
-2. Select "lela_gliner" for NER
+2. Select "lela_gliner" or "gliner" for NER
-3. Select "lela_bm25" or "lela_dense" for candidate generation
+3. Select "lela_dense" or "bm25" for candidate generation
-4. Optionally enable "lela_embedder" reranker
+4. Optionally enable "lela_embedder_transformers" or "lela_embedder_vllm" reranker
-5. Select "lela_vllm" for disambiguation
+5. Select "lela_vllm" or "lela_transformers" for disambiguation
 6. Upload your knowledge base and documents

 ## Performance Considerations